ZedanSaheer/software-engineering-fundamentals/database/core/basics.md

 - **Read commited** - Each query in a transaction only sees commited changes by other transactions
 - **Repeatable read** - The transaction will make sure that when a query reads a row that row will remain unchanged while it's running
 - **Snapshot** - Each query in a transaction only sees changes that have been commited to the start of the transaction.
+- **Serializable** - Transactions are run as if they serialized one after the other.

+### Isolation Implementation
+Different database approach isolation differently.
+There is basically the use of locks to avoid lost updates.
+The locks are simply meaning not allowing any other transaction to act on it.
+There are optimistic and pessimistic approaches towards the implementation of isolation on databases.

+## D - Durability
+Changes made by commited transactions must be persisted in a durable non-volatile storage.

+There are different Durability techniques like Write ahead log, Asynchronous Snapshot, Append only file.